jhpyle/docassemble/_docs/config.md

 This setting can also be made on a per-interview basis by setting the [`tagged pdf` features setting].

+## <a name="enable unoconv"></a>Using unoconv instead of LibreOffice for processing DOCX files

+Starting with system version 1.3.18, a [unoconv] listener is available, which keeps LibreOffice in memory and uses it to convert files with a client/server model. **docassemble** uses LibreOffice to convert DOCX to PDF and other formats, as well as to update references within a DOCX after `docx template file` is used to assemble a document.

+The [unoconv] listener will run only if `enable unoconv` is set to `True` in your Configuration.
+If `enable unoconv` is missing or is not set to `True`, `unoconv` will not be used.
+If you started using **docassemble** before 1.3.18 and you want to use [unoconv], set the following in your Configuration, and then do a [system upgrade].

+{% highlight yaml %}
+enable unoconv: True
+{% endhighlight %}

 ## <a name="maximum image size"></a>Limiting size of uploaded images

 If your users upload digital photos into your interviews, the uploads